 Whether you have an electric or gas-powered cooktop, you can still place an over-the-range microwave above it.

-It needs to be between 28 and 36 inches above your cooking range, which is the same clearance height for a range hood.
+My usual advice is to install your microwave range hood between 28 and 36 inches above your cooking range, which is the same clearance height for a range hood.

-You can lower the height if you won’t be able to see your pots.
-A suitable height is also a safe height.
-Because you can spill hot food all over yourself while taking the pot out if the microwave is too high.
+You can lower the height if you can’t see your pots.
+A suitable height is also a safe height because you can spill hot food all over yourself while taking the pot out if the microwave is too high.

 Can You Replace a Range Hood with Over-The-Range Microwave?

-While you can certainly replace your range hood with an over-the-range microwave, I wouldn’t really recommend it.
+While you can replace your range hood with an over-the-range microwave, I wouldn’t recommend it.

 That’s because a range hood provides you with more versatility and several benefits that microwaves don’t.
 You also get a range of cooking options with a range hood.